Regular readers of this blog will know that I am a bit of a Tintin fanatic.

 But Syldavia was not a real place.
 So I could never actually go there, much as I may wish I could.

 Roll forward thirty years, when circumstances and a super-cheap plane ticket got me to Croatia (see my previous post: You say Dubrovnik).
 From which one of the things to do is rent a car and make a brief day-trip into neighboring Montenegro, about 50 kilometers to the south.

 Montenegro is a speck of a country on the Adriatic Sea, sandwiched in between Croatia, Bosnia and Herzegovina, Kosovo, Serbia, and Albania.
 It was an independent kingdom a thousand years ago, after which it became a plaything of a place, for almost ten centuries swapped back and forth between various ruling powers, most latterly the Ottomans.

-In 1918, after WWI ended and the Ottoman Empire was dismantled, Montenegro got swallowed up into the Kingdom and Yugoslavia.
+In 1918, after WWI ended and the Ottoman Empire was dismantled, Montenegro got swallowed up into the Kingdom of Yugoslavia.
 Thus ensuring that after WWII it became a part of the Republic of Yugoslavia, where it remained as a quiet and largely forgotten regional backwater for the next 50 years.